alexanderrich/exploration_consumption/doc/journal/paper.md

 In both Experiments 1 and 2, we found no evidence that delaying rewards affected the degree of exploratory behavior, and thus no evidence that exploratory choice is influenced by present bias.
-Experiment 2 attempted to fix several flaws of Experiment 1: collecting data in person, making the consumption tasks more pleasant and aversive, increasing the reward delay, and simplifying the exploratory choice task.
+Experiment 2 attempted to fix several flaws of Experiment 1 by collecting data in person, making the consumption tasks more pleasant or more aversive, increasing the reward delay, and simplifying the exploratory choice task.
 This may indicate that there is truly no effect of present bias on exploratory choice, but it remains possible that this null effect is due to a weakness in our experiment design.